Nepal "blind" eatery lights way for visually impaired

 But while similar blind dining venues have already opened in Europe and the United States, the one here comes with the key difference that it provides a rare chance for the Nepali handicapped to gain a measure of independence.

-“We should see this from two angles - giving opportunities to the blind and a new experience to the public,” said Shyam Kakshhapati, president of the Hotel Association of Nepal (HAN.L).
+“We should see this from two angles - giving opportunities to the blind and a new experience to the public,” said Shyam Kakshhapati, president of the Hotel Association of Nepal (HAN).

 “It is important to give opportunities to disabled people because there are not many job openings for them in our country.”